High-level shape

 - creates

-tui.TUIAppwith the built-in tools - starts the TUI
+tui.TUIAppwith the built-in tools, agents, and skill metadata - starts the bundled runner

 tui.Run, startup continues like this: